yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_GettingStarted.html.md

 Create your own implementation of `CCStoreAssets`; See the article about `CCStoreAssets`, which includes a code example and explanations.

-Then, initialize `CCStoreService` with your implementation of `CCStoreAssets`:
+Then, initialize `CCSoomlaStore` with your implementation of `CCStoreAssets`:

 ``` cpp
 //In `AppDelegate.cpp`: